Mock OAuth for MVPs and tests

-Sign in and create a project.
-Add a provider preset, register your redirect URLs, and add dummy users for consent screens.
+Sign in and create a project at https://dummyoauth.com/p/your-project.
+Add a provider preset, register localhost or CI redirect URLs, and add dummy users for consent screens.

 On Integration, copy ready-to-paste env vars so names match what you use in production.
-When you go live, change the base URL and client id and secret.
+When you go live, change the issuer URL and client id and secret.

 • Google